-My scientific interest involves extending the understanding of physics of complex fluids such as colloidal suspensions, emulsions and polymer composites to design new/multifunctional materials that are more energy efficient, environmentally friendly, clinically safe and cost effective.
-These studies are becoming particularly challenging when inherent material properties (e.g. opaqueness, thermal stability, photobleaching) limit utilization of conventional characterization techniques.
+My scientific interest involves extending the understanding of physics of complex fluids such as colloidal suspensions, emulsions, polymer solutions and polymer nanocomposites to design new processes and multifunctional materials that are more energy-efficient, environmentally friendly, clinically safe and cost-effective.
+These studies are becoming particularly challenging when inherent material properties (e.g. opaqueness, thermal stability, photobleaching) limit the utilization of conventional characterization techniques.
 Thus the nature of my research is based on simultaneous utilization of numerous characterization techniques, e.g. light scattering, optical microscopy, rheology, and microfluidics in conjunction with theoretical models.
 I attempt to answer fundamental questions such as how do materials’ pristine properties, the processing conditions and molecular/mesoscopic interactions affect the bulk properties?
 What are the mechanisms of structure formation under the influence of various parameters?
 What is the time scale of structural evolution under different processing conditions?
 How to control material bulk properties by manipulating the properties at smaller scales?
-To what extent do different forces contribute to transport of soft materials (such as vesicles, double emulsions, colloidal suspensions, etc.)?
+To what extent do different forces contribute to the transport of soft materials (such as vesicles, double emulsions, colloidal suspensions, etc.)?

 Past Research Projects: